 Select an object that you can carry in your pocket to help ground yourself, to comfort and touch when you need to.
-The object could be anything, like a small stone, crystal, keyring, fidget toy, or something that has personal meaning to you.
+The object could be anything, like a small stone, crystal, a keyring, or a fidget toy, or it could be something that has personal meaning to you.